dustywhite7/Econ8310/SlidesCode/8 - Decision Trees.md

 Repeating these functions recursively until we reach our stopping rule would create a decision tree using our most informative variables.

+--->
 ---

 ### Implementing a Decision Tree

-We will start using the ```sklearn``` library today.
+We will be using the ```sklearn``` library today.
 It is the most robust machine learning library available, and allows us to implement many kinds of tests and algorithms. [sci-kit learn documentation](scikit-learn.org)

 ```python
 from sklearn.tree import DecisionTreeClassifier